jedediah/wetbanana/README.md

 Change Log
 ----------

+### 2.16
+- Stop gliding when a key is pressed or the mouse wheel is scrolled.
+- Fix a bug where the default mouse click actions were incorrectly prevented.

 ### 2.15
 - Fix a bug where having an empty blacklist would disable the extension for `file:///` URLs.